hrishin/ml-ops/README.md

 2025-05-08 17:12:47,912 - __main__ - INFO - Saving model to artifacts/model_pipeline_1.0.20250508_171247.joblib
 2025-05-08 17:12:47,913 - __main__ - INFO - Model training completed.
 Version: 1.0.20250508_171247
 ```
-This training model store the training model under `artifacts` directory.
+This training model stores the trained model under the `artifacts` directory.

-### Running model locally to test the model
+### Running the model locally to test the model

-In order to run the model locally, please execute
+To run the model locally, execute:

 ```bash
 make run
 ```

-This run the model serving service which serves some endpoints to
+This runs the model serving service which serves some endpoints to
 test the model.

-In order to test the model, either navigate to
+To test the model, either navigate to
 http://0.0.0.0:8000/docs#/default/predict_api_v1_predict_post
-or run curl command, supply the sample input data
+or run a curl command to supply the sample input data:

 ```json
 //sample input for the test